|Country||USA (United States of America)|

 On September 17, 1630, Winthrop decided to shift to Shawmut permanently and renamed it as Boston.
 Until 1664, the church members controlled citizenship in Massachusetts.
 Rebels like Anne Hutchinson and Roger Williams were banished by the church.
 Despite these facts, representative institutions were establishing in the colony laying the stone for its future as an established democratic nation.

 Ice hockey, basketball, baseball, soccer and softball are some of the popular Boston sports.
 Few of the notable sports clubs in Boston include Boston Bruins, Boston Celtics, Boston Red Sox, New England Revolution, New England Patriots and New England Riptide.
 Boston Red Sox emerged as the champion of 2007 World Series of Major League Baseball.
-The NBA championships have been won for 16 times by Boston Celtics.
-The international title of ice hockey like Stanley Cup was won for 5 times by the Boston Bruins.
+The NBA championships have been won 16 times by Boston Celtics.
+The international title of ice hockey like Stanley Cup was won 5 times by the Boston Bruins.
 Many other national and international tournaments have been dominated by sporting teams of Boston.

 The international flights to Boston operate on regular basis from a large number of countries.
 Few of the recognized international Boston flights include: